A HEALTHY FOREST DOES NOT HAPPEN BY ACCIDENT.

 Forests are under threat and need protection.

-Forest Action Plans represent the first-ever comprehensive assessment of America’s forest resources across all lands--public, private, rural and urban--and offer proactive strategies that state forestry agencies are using to conserve, protect and enhance the trees and forests we depend on.
-They are invaluable at a time when tree mortality is on the rise due to disease and invasive pests, wildfires continue to increase in size and intensity, ecosystems struggle to adapt to climate change disturbances, and forests are being permanently converted to non-forest uses at a rate of 1 million acres per year.
+Forest Action Plans represent the first-ever comprehensive assessment of America’s forest resources across all lands—public, private, rural and urban—and offer proactive strategies that state forestry agencies are using to conserve, protect, and enhance the trees and forests we depend on.
+They are invaluable at a time when tree mortality is on the rise, wildfires continue to increase in size and intensity, and ecosystems struggle to adapt to climate change disturbances.

 Forest Action Plans are the right kind of solution.